hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

     └── tls-root-cert
   ```
   These folders are used by the Fabric CA client to:
-   - Store the certificates that are issued when the Fabric CA client enroll command is run against the TLS CA server. (**org1-ca** folder)
+   - Store the certificates that are issued when the Fabric CA client enroll command is run against the organization CA server. (**org1-ca** folder)
    - Know where the TLS certificate resides that allows the Fabric CA client to communicate with the TLS CA server. (**tls-root-cert** folder)

 1. When you previously used the Fabric CA client to generate certificates for the TLS CA, you designated the value of the `FABRIC_CA_CLIENT_HOME`.
 Assuming that is still set you can proceed to the next step.
 Otherwise, you should be in the directory where the Fabric CA client binary resides and run the command: